 Understanding results as part of an incremental “results chain” can help identify where interventions to build capacity are necessary, and likely to work.

 Clear results-based planning produces more realistic schedules, forcing us to think through the preconditions and sequence for actions, and the resources they require.

 Clarifying results during planning and internal monitoring prepares projects for effective evaluations.
 Any organization that knows where its results are, and how to document them, is in a much stronger position to make its case effectively when external evaluations occur.
 More important, such an organization is also well positioned to learn lessons from its own internal monitoring.

+Evidence-based management replaces vague hopes about what works, with real understanding of how things can be improved.
 Implementers can themselves monitor progressive change as they work, looking at whether and how they are incrementally making a difference to the situation - in other words, realizing results.
 They can then either continue with greater assurance or take corrective action as needed.

 Implementers can also identify unplanned results, as they occur, and assess if these are desirable, or problematic, requiring support or coping strategies.

 6.Reducing opportunities and pressures for corruption